ZainMalik0412/aws-iot-attendance-platform/DEPLOYMENT.md

-# AttendanceMS - Production Deployment Guide
+# IoT Smart Attendance System - Production Deployment Guide

-This guide walks you through deploying AttendanceMS to AWS using Terraform and GitHub Actions.
+This guide walks you through deploying the IoT Smart Attendance System to AWS using Terraform and GitHub Actions.

 ## Architecture Overview